 Education & Research

-This project is a non-profit, educational platform operating under the auspices of the University of Alaska.
+This project is a non-profit, edutainment platform.
 With a satellite uplink and real-time, onboard cameras, every aspect of the voyage will be recorded and can used for education and as a source of research on subjects ranging from geography, history and anthropology to marine ecology, meteorology and navigation.
 Learn more about the research program by visiting the Research department in the library.
+A documentary of the project will be produced.

 The Scale of Time, Nature & Human Life